 The process for making Greek frappe is detailed below in 7 easy steps:

-- Place 2-3 ice cubes to a flask or cocktail shaker
+- Place 2-3 ice cubes in a flask or cocktail shaker

 - Add a teaspoon of frappe coffee